 - Be a resident of the State of New York for a period of 186 days prior to using the program, excluding Active Duty periods

-The Student Records and Financial Services Office is the point of contact for Service members for financial advising and student support services such academic advising, transfer credit, and disability and career development services.
+Margie Morgan, VA certifying official in the Student Records and Financial Services Office, is the point of contact for service members for financial advising and student support services such academic advising, transfer credit, and disability and career development services.
+Margie can be reached via email or by phone at 607-587-3953.
 In addition, all students are assigned a financial aid counselor while enrolled at Alfred State.
 Students are encouraged to make an appointment to meet with their counselor and discuss any financial aid concerns.
 More information on topics such as applying for and processing aid, college costs, scholarships, types of aid, and a detailed financial aid timeline is available in our Financing Your College Education Resource Guide.

 Alfred State College complies with program integrity requirements consistent with the regulations issued by the Department of Education (34 C.F.R.
 668.71-668.75 and 668.14) related to restrictions on misrepresentation, recruitment, and payment of incentive compensation to eliminate unfair, deceptive, and abusive marketing aimed at service members.
 Alfred State and its agents including third party lead generators and marketing firms will: